Metric | Description | Other Names/Notes |

 =fpr, tpr=tpr).plot() RocCurveDisplay(fpr

 With ROC curves and AUC values in hand, now we can find the ideal cut-point for balancing the TPR and FPR.
-There are different ways to do this, but one common way is to use the Youden’s J statistic, which both of the following do.
+There are different ways to do this, but one common way is to use the Youden’s J statistic, which we do here.

 # produces the same value as before